Southwestern China Rattled By Series Of Quakes - UrduPoint

 Southwestern China Rattled By Series Of Quakes

-The subsequent smaller tremors, the largest of which had a magnitude of 5.1, took place in the following 40 minutes.
+The subsequent smaller quakes, the largest of which had a magnitude of 5.1, took place in the following 40 minutes.

-At least four people were rescued and taken to hospital for treatment, Xinhua quoted an emergency worker as saying.

-A hotel close to the epicenter collapsed, but it was not immediately clear if there were any casualties from that incident, the agency said.
-Cracks appeared in a major highway in the area.

 Videos circulating on social media showed chandeliers and other light fixtures swaying from the shaking.